pharmbio/robotlab/cellpainter/sop.md

    Change the batch size to 5 and start from the stage `Triton, plate 4`.
 The robot will start with the plate _now_ called 4, which _previously_ was plate 5.

    In simulation, with time set to the beginning, the initial locations can be read off from the `loc-plate` table.
-Place the plates accordingly before restarting the robot.
+Place the plates correctly before restarting the robot.
 This is a screenshot of the simulation:

    <img src="./images/start_from.png">